Black girl in private school uniform looking up surrounded by blurred classmates

-From Private School to a Public College
+Important Considerations to Transition From Private School to Public College

-That might not be the case for all, but if going from a private school to a public college intimidates you, here are some things to keep in mind if considering a larger university:
+While these are all wonderful schools, I can’t help but wonder: Is the average private-school student scared to break out of her or his shell?
+That might not be the case for all, but if going from a private school to a public college intimidates you, here are some things to keep in mind if considering a larger university.

-Not just see.
-Feel.
-I’m not trying to get all spiritual here, but there needs to be a certain feel to the campus where you may be spending the next four years.
+Get a good feel for the campus.
+I’m not trying to get all spiritual here, but there needs to be a certain vibe to the campus where you may be spending the next four years.
 What did it for me was the organization of Penn State’s campus.
 Yes, it’s gargantuan—but it’s so darn organized.
 The campus is one big rectangle, making it easy to navigate.
-The residence halls are based on navigational directions: North Halls, East Halls, etc. And typically, classes within each academic program took place in the same building or set of buildings in one area.
-So yes, the size of the campus may be intimidating, but as an organized person, the layout of the university was impeccable to me.
-Your experience may be different: Perhaps the urban location of a particular school makes the large size less daunting.
-Or maybe it’s details like the comprehensive transportation system that make the spread seem more compact.
-Either way, don’t eliminate a college simply due to its physical size, because the feel of the campus may very well speak to you.
+The residence halls are based on navigational directions: North Halls, East Halls, etc., and typically, classes within each academic program take place in the same building or set of buildings in one area.

-Big schools are big for a reason: there’s a lot to squeeze in!
-And it’s not just people: it’s resources, classrooms, courses, venues, and other things you can (and should) use to their fullest.
-Larger schools are able to have a diverse selection of classes—from statistics 101 to courses on Lady Gaga—that enable you to explore a range of areas and fine-tune your academics.
-There’s also a plethora of other resources that can be found at private schools too, and since large universities need to cater to a bigger student body, there’s often more manpower and funding for things like career services, tutoring, work-study programs, philanthropic opportunities, and fun stuff like entertainment or major athletic events.
-And last but not least, these state-funded schools have cheaper tuition than private schools.
-Cha ching!
+There’s also a plethora of other resources that can be found at private schools too, but since big universities need to cater to a larger student body, there’s often more manpower and funding for things like career services, tutoring, work-study programs, philanthropic opportunities, and fun stuff like entertainment and athletic events.
+Possibly most importantly, these state-funded schools often have cheaper tuition than private schools for all these benefits.
+Cha-ching!

 Like what you’re reading?